 In 2018 I founded the Fort Worth Book, Movie, & Game Club Meetup Group.
 It only existed for a year, but it was my catalyst to the Fort Worth Game Night Facebook Group, and through this group I've met amazing people, played amazing games, attended a couple board gaming conventions, and fallen in love with the hobby.
 Board Game Geek may as well be my Internet browser's home page.

 In December 2019 my board game library hit a count of 100, and I got my first Board Game Geek badge.

 I log all of my board game plays, listen to about a dozen board gaming podcasts, enjoy reading rule books, and greatly enjoy hosting game nights with friends.
-Down the road I would like to develop and publish one of my 30-some board game design ideas.
+Down the road I would like to develop and publish one of my many board game design ideas.

 Here is my BGG profile page if you'd like to view my board game library.

 Below are some fun photos from BGG CON 2019.
 I got to meet Elizabeth Hargrave, Matt Leacock, Richard Ham, and Kelly North Adams!
 (Click the image to enlarge.)

 Met Kelly North Adams, a Board Game Designer

 In the Hotness Room